-In addition to the IDE controller, VirtualBox can also present an SATA controller to the guest; however, this may require that you run a modern guest operating system.
-See chapter 5.1, Hard disk controllers: IDE, SATA (AHCI), SCSI, page 74 for details.
+In addition to the IDE controller, VirtualBox can also present an SATA controller and a SCSI controller to the guest, which gives you 30 or 16 additional slots to attach devices to, respectively.
+This, however, may require that you run a modern guest operating system.
+See chapter 5.1, Hard disk controllers: IDE, SATA (AHCI), SCSI, page 76 for details.